urosherman/urosherman.github.io/_pages/projects.md

 horizontal: false
 ---

-Here are some of the projects I am currently working on:
+Here is what I am currently working on:

 **1. (Optimal) Stabilization Policies and Unequal Exposure to Business Cycles**